juhovuori/builder/README.md

 Build finishes when the script finishes.
 If the script exits with status code 0, the build is considered a success.
 Otherwise its considered a failure.

 ### Environment

+`BUILDER_BUILD_ID` is the id of current build.

+`BUILDER_REPOSITORY` is the local copy of the repository.
+This is used by `builder clone`.
+Do not mess with this directly!
+Fork executor would allow you to do so, but that will most deifinitely cause you trouble.

+`BUILDER_REPOSITORY_TYPE` is the type of local repository

 `BUILDER_URL` is the URL of builder server.
 This is used by builder client transparently.

-`BUILDER_BUILD_ID` is the id of current build.

-`BUILDER_TOKEN` may be set and it can be used to access privileged operations such as server shutdown.

 `PATH` is a copy of `PATH` for builder server, prepended with the directory of builder executable.
 This way build script can just run `build add-stage my-stage` and so on to communicate with the server.